SimCapture Enterprise with Exam System: Inter-Rater Consistency Report

 - Glossary

-What the Report Measures
+What the Report Shows

 - Navigate to Reports in the global navigation bar.

-You can filter the report by:
+You can refine the report results using the following filters:

-- Date range: Last 30 days, Last 90 days, Year to Date, or All Time
+- Date Range: Last 30 Days, Last 90 Days, Year to Date, or All Time

 - Organization